xapian/xapian-gsoc-proposal/proposal.rst

 .. do and how your project will improve things for them.

-As Go lang is emerging now a days rapidly and its being used in servers and distributed systems, providing a Go API for the people who want to use xapian search engine in thier servers would be a huge benefit.
+As Go lang is emerging now a days rapidly and its being used in servers and distributed systems, providing a Go API for the people who want to use Xapian search engine in thier servers would be a huge benefit.
+It would be benificial for Golang community ,Swig and Xapian.

 Project Details
 ---------------